hodaUsama/hodaUsama.github.io/_posts/2025-05-01-descriptive-vs-inferential.md

 In the next post, we’ll explore two tools that help us work with data:
 - <strong>Data Matrix</strong>: a simple way to organize information
 - <strong>Frequency Tables</strong>: to see how often things appear

+**Have questions or want to share your own examples?
+Drop a comment below or suggest a topic you’d like to see next!**

 Stay tuned!